Emotion Separation and Recognition from a Facial Expression by Generating the Poker Face with Vision Transformers: Our Method

-The generator $G$ decodes the merged tokens produced by the cross fusion module $MCA$ and synthesizes a fake face.
-To alleviate the tough task of face generation with unpaired images, we apply a reconstruction loss:
+The generator $G$ decodes the tokens processed by the cross fusion module $MCA$ into synthetic facial images, namely $\hat{\boldsymbol{x}}$ and $\tilde{\boldsymbol{x}}$, which are regarded as fake images by the discriminator $D$.
+And we define the discrimination loss as follows:

-The face reconstruction task can provide pixel-level supervision signals, favoring the representation learning for both $E$ and $G$.
-Also, it is a constraint to the separator $S$ to ensure that the combination of the decomposed $\boldsymbol{V_{e}}$ and $\boldsymbol{V_{p}}$ still preserves all the information of the input facial expression image (refer to Eqn. \ref{eq:x}).

-The discriminator $D$ plays an adversarial game with the encoder $E$, separator $S$ and generator $G$.
-And we define the discrimination loss as: